 Research assistants include all graduate students assigned directly to funded research projects.
 Research assistants are normally selected by the Principal Investigator of the project.
-See your faculty advisor for what may be available.
+See your thesis advisor for what may be available.

 Teaching assistants, research assistants, and graduate fellows who meet minimum financial support requirements through the university for the academic year receive tuition benefit support from the university.
 Please see the department office for the current amounts and for the availability of tuition benefit support for Summer term.

-Students receiving a full tuition benefit may be required to work up to twenty hours per week in order to receive the benefit.
+Students receiving a full tuition benefit are required to work on their funded project for twenty hours per week in order to receive the benefit.
 Three-quarter and half tuition benefits are available for students working fewer hours.
+Additional work hours each week are typically needed in order for the student to meet the objectives of their thesis research.

-The tuition benefit is not provided to students compensated for their work through organizations other than the University, such as internships paid directly through another institution or agency.
+The tuition benefit is not provided to students compensated for their work through organizations other than the University, such as internships or fellowships paid directly through another institution or agency.

 All students receiving the tuition benefit from the university must be full-time matriculated graduate students.
 Full-time status for this purpose is defined as registration for at least nine credit hours per semester during the regular academic year.
 Benefits are valid for a minimum of nine and a maximum as specified by the tuition benefit guidelines.
 Students whose necessary coursework is less than nine hours should make up the nine hours by registering for Thesis Research (MET E 6970 or 7970).
 Students who drop and/or add courses after the published university deadline are responsible for paying any fees incurred, including the tuition charges for the dropped classes.
 Students are responsible for paying late fees.

-If a student withdraws from courses and falls below the required nine hours, receives less than the reported compensation, fails to provide evidence of acceptable SPEAK test scores as applicable, or in any way fails to meet the requirements and restrictions associated with any of the supported graduate student roles or Graduate School policy, the tuition benefit will be revoked and the student billed at the end of a semester for the full tuition for that semester at the applicable resident or nonresident rate.
+If a student withdraws from courses and falls below the required nine hours, receives less than the minimum required compensation for a semester, fails to provide evidence of acceptable SPEAK test scores as applicable, or in any way fails to meet the requirements and restrictions associated with any of the supported graduate student roles or Graduate School policy, the tuition benefit will be revoked and the student billed at the end of a semester for the full tuition for that semester at the applicable resident or nonresident rate.
 A petition for an exception for a personal emergency such as illness may be made to the Dean of the Graduate School with a letter of support from the student's Department Chair.
+See the graduate school website for current minimum financial support requirements.
+If your stipend is below these amounts, you should immediately discuss with your thesis advisor, director of graduate studies, and/or department chair.

 Students receiving the tuition benefit have the nonresident portion of tuition waived until they have reached 84 credit hours.
 The Graduate School benefit then covers the remaining full, three-quarter, or half tuition costs at the in-state (resident) rate.
 After eighty-four credit hours, students are responsible for the nonresident portion of tuition.
 Domestic out-of-state graduate students who receive the tuition benefit must apply for state residency at the end of their first year of study.